stablestud/adsorber/README.md

 ## Usage

-### First steps .. installation to system
+### First steps .. installation to system or portable mode
 Adsorber can be installed into the system (recommended) for a more stable and robust usage.
 This can be achieved through running `install_to_system.sh`, files will placed to `/usr/local/` if not other specified.
 If you don't want Adsorber to be installed into your system run `portable_adsorber.sh`.

 Installing Adsorber into the system has the advantage that Adsorber can run independently from the user who downloaded it.
 Also it prevents broken cronjobs/services as there is no risk that the files/directory of Adsorber will be accidentally deleted or moved.

 To configure where it should be installed (to fit your system), edit the relevant lines in `install_to_system.sh` and `remove_from_system.sh`.
 For more help about the specific file run it with `--help`.